Finding Joy

 “My daughter has severe separation anxiety,” she said.

-I could relate.
-There were night, many nights actually, when both my daughter and my son slept with me.
-It was the only way to fight off the loneliness.
-Looking back now, its kind of sweet.
-But at the time, it was simply survival.
+I understood immediately.
+There were nights, many nights, when both my daughter and my son slept beside me.
+It was the only way any of us could push back the loneliness.
+At the time, it was pure survival.
+Looking back now, it feels tender.
+Sacred, even.

-I'm grateful to the Lord for such an unexpected gift to this quiet introvert.
+I’m grateful to the Lord for this gift I never knew I needed.

 He truly sets the lonely in families.